 People of all ages may be able to become an organ, eye and tissue donor.
 Your medical condition at the time of death will decide what organs and tissues can be donated and/or used.
 Do not rule yourself out.

 In New York State, anyone 16 years of age or older can join the confidential, secure New York State Donate Life Registry.
-Until recently you had to be 18 years of age to sign up for the New York State Donate Life Registry but effective February 14, 2017 young adults, aged 16 and 17 years old can enroll in the Registry giving their consent to donation of their organs upon their death.
-Parents and guardians of 16 and 17 year olds may revoke the consent of minors to donate their organs if they die before reaching 18.You can join the registry when you obtain or renew a driver permit, license or non-driver identification (ID) card.
+Effective February 14, 2017 young adults aged 16 and 17 years old can enroll in the New York State Donate Life Registry giving their consent to donation of their organs upon their death.
+Parents and guardians of 16 and 17 year olds may revoke the consent of minors to donate their organs if they die before reaching 18.You can join the registry at any time through the fully online New York State Donate Life Registry or when you obtain or renew a driver permit, license or non-driver identification (ID) card.
 Additionally, you can join the registry through the New York Health Care Exchange and when registering to vote.
 You can also sign up through the New York State Health Department's web site, http://www.nyhealth.gov/donatelife or on your voter registration form.
 Signing the back of your license does not enroll you in the New York State Donate Life Registry.

 What happens when I join the Donate Life Registry?